Human-Centered Service Design

 This Course Will Help You

-- Create a customer journey map to better understand the interactions people have with your company.
+- Prototype a customer journey map to better understand the interactions people have with your company.

 - Determine and select the key moments in your customer journey—the opportunities of maximum impact—to design.